avalanche-canada/forecast-polygons/readme.md

 - `creation_date`: YYYY-mm-dd
 - `last_updated`: YYYY-mm-dd

-Note: shapefiles field names are truncated to ten characters and kml files use polygon_name as the Name attribute
+Note: shapefile field names are truncated to ten characters and kml files use polygon_name as the Name attribute

 ## Editting instructions